hbussell/docker-fluentd-kibana/README.md

 This container comes built with Fluentd for log processing, Elasticsearch for log storeage and Kibana for log analytics.
 Nginx is also installed and configured for Kibana.
 Supervisord is used for Nginx, Fluentd, and Elasticsearch.

+After installing you can visit http://localhost to view the Kibana web interface.
+Fluentd will be running and accepting messages on port 24224.
+You can then start posting messages to Fluentd and they will be saved in Elasticsearch.

 ## Exposed ports

  - 80 Nginx http